2qx/vermont.cool/teaparty/README.md

 However, in low dosages, caffeine is still a mildly addictive stimulant.
 Adding it to sugary alcoholic beverages became a winning trifecta for increased beverage sales.
 Customers become better physically and psychologically hooked into a drinking habit, without knowing why.

-In contrast to a light beer or hard seltzer, a non-carbonated drinks went down smoother than their carbonated counterparts.
+In contrast to a light beer or hard seltzer, non-carbonated drinks went down smoother than their carbonated counterparts.

 With malted tea flavored beverages, there is NO WARNING or label on the can (or box) indicating that the product was a better optimized version of a banned cocktail.
 This secrecy was key.